 What should I tell my health care provider before receiving Gardasil 9?

-Before receiving Gardasil 9, tell your health care provider if the person receiving the vaccines:
+Before you or your child receives Gardasil 9, tell your health care provider if you or your child (the person receiving the vaccines):

 - Is allergic to yeast, any ingredients in Gardasil 9 (including amorphous aluminum hydroxyphosphate sulfate or polysorbate 80), or any medicines.

 - Has a fever over 100°F (37.8°C).

 - Is pregnant or plans to become pregnant.
-Talk to a health care provider about possible risks with receiving Gardasil 9 when pregnant.
+Talk to a health care provider about the possible risks and benefits of receiving Gardasil 9 during pregnancy.

 - Is breastfeeding or plans to breastfeed.
 Do not breastfeed if you have HIV.

 - Is taking or planning to take other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products.
 Gardasil 9 may affect the way other medicines or products work, and other medicines or products may affect how Gardasil 9 works.
 Ask your health care provider if there are interactions between Gardasil 9 and the medicines you take.

 How is Gardasil 9 given?